harunozceyhan/EasyRecyclerView/README.md

 ---
 ## Custom BindViewHolder

-EasyRecyclerView automatically create view holder.
-If you want to customize item views, create custom view holder, customize item views and set data to views.
+Custom view holders can be set to EasyRecyclerView to customize item views and set data.

 ```Kotlin
     easyRecyclerView.customBindViewHolder = { item, itemView ->